A lot or a little?

 While this romantic comedy doesn't expose the dirty underbelly of our celebrity-crazed culture, it's definitely funny.
 Hugh Grant plies his trademark self-effacing act to great effect.
 The writers also give Grant some wonderfully funny lines to deliver.
 Julia Roberts plays the straight character with just the right angst and desire, and William's grungy flatmate Spike nearly steals the movie with his outrageous outfits and disastrous hygiene.

 Despite the story's attempt to maintain an ironic tone, it descends into mawkish sentimentality at times.
-It also bogs down in the last fifteen minutes--just bring the two leads together, already!
+It also bogs down in the last 15 minutes -- just bring the two leads together, already!
 Overall, this is a fine movie for teens and parents to share together.